BioPhysicsUP/Full_SMS/docs/usage/filtering.rst

    :alt: Filtering tab in the GUI showing scatter plot
    :align: left

+The number of histogram bins is set automatically but can also be set manually under "#Bins" by first unselecting "Auto".
+If
+"Only Drift" is checked, only intensities below the regression line will be normalised, else all intensities are normalised.
+Selecting "All" applies the normalisation to all levels and groups instead of only the currently displayed data.
 This data can also be filtered, for example based on minimum and maximum lifetime values:

 .. image:: images/2dfilter.png